Anirudh-Kulkarni/IBM_article_recommendations/README.md

 For this project, I analyzed the articles that users already interacted with on the IBM platform.
 After performing this analysis, I tried different techniques to recommend new articles to these users.
 These recommendations included:

-1. Rank-based recommendations: Here, we recommended the most popoular articles to the users.
+1. ***Rank-based recommendations*** : Here, we recommended the most popoular articles to the users.
 These articles serve as good recommendations to new users.
-2. User-based recommendations: Here, we recommended articles to users based on other users who showed same preferences as them (i.e. they viewed the same articles previously).
+2. ***User-based recommendations*** : Here, we recommended articles to users based on other users who showed same preferences as them (i.e. they viewed the same articles previously).
-3. Content-based recommendations: Here, we recommended articles to users based solely on the previous articles they interacted with.
+3. ***Content-based recommendations*** : Here, we recommended articles to users based solely on the previous articles they interacted with.
-4. Matric factorization technique: Here, I used matrix decomposition on the user-item interactions and made predictions based on the results.
+4. ***Matrix factorization technique*** : Here, I used matrix decomposition on the user-item interactions and made predictions based on the results.

 ## File Descriptions <a name="files"></a>